Tacticode/user-documentation/docs/game/talents.md

 ## Priest

+The Priest is a magical class designed to heal allies and protect them.

+This is one of the two Human branches and is located next to Orc race.

+You can find this class on the left part of the tree.

 ### Holy Hand *(active)*

 <img alt="Holy Hand" src="../img/skills/holy-hand.png" style="margin: 0; padding: 0; float: right;">

+Holy Hand use holy power to heal the target for [0.7 x intelligence] life.

+* Range: 0 - 3
+* Area of effect: 1 cell
+* Cooldown: 1 turns
+* Line of sight?: No

 ### Divine Protection *(active)*

 <img alt="Divine Protection" src="../img/skills/divine-protection.png" style="margin: 0; padding: 0; float: right;">

+Divine Protection applies a shield on all the entities in a zone around the priest, be it allies or enemies.

+The shield can absorb a total [0.8 x intelligence] damages and last 2 turns.

+* Range: 0
+* Area of effect: 3 cell
+* Cooldown: 3 turns
+* Line of sight?: Yes

 ### Shieldify *(active)*

 <img alt="Shieldify" src="../img/skills/shieldify.png" style="margin: 0; padding: 0; float: right;">

+Shieldify slightly increases the armor of an ally by [0.2 x intelligence] for 1 turn.

+* Range: 0 - 3
+* Area of effect: 1 cell
+* Cooldown: 3 turns
+* Line of sight?: Yes

 ### Phoenix *(passive)*

 <img alt="Phoenix" src="../img/skills/phoenix.png" style="margin: 0; padding: 0; float: right;">

+Phoenix allows the bearer to revive once a game with 10% of its maximum HP.

+&nbsp;

 ### Holy Well *(passive)*

 <img alt="Holy Well" src="../img/skills/holy-well.png" style="margin: 0; padding: 0; float: right;">

+Holy Well heals nearby allies for [0.2 x intelligence] at the start of each turn.
+The bearer is not affected.

+This passive does not require line of sight.

+* Area of effect: 1 - 4